chef/chef-web-docs/chef_master/source/server_orgs.rst

           :width: 100px
           :align: center

-     - .. tag server_rbac_groups

-       A group is used to define access to object types and objects in the Chef Infra Server and also to assign permissions that determine what types of tasks are available to members of that group who are authorized to perform them.
+     - A group is used to define access to object types and objects in the Chef Infra Server and also to assign permissions that determine what types of tasks are available to members of that group who are authorized to perform them.
 Groups are configured per-organization.

        Individual users who are members of a group will inherit the permissions assigned to the group.
 The Chef Infra Server includes the following default groups: ``admins``, ``clients``, and ``users``.
 For users of the hosted Chef Infra Server, an additional default group is provided: ``billing_admins``.

-       .. end_tag

    * - .. image:: ../../images/icon_server_users.svg
           :width: 100px